Joyce Angela Jellison is a graduate of Massachusetts School of Law and the reciepient of a North Carolina Press Association Award.

-Sister Outsider: Learning to Live Without A Home
+Sister Outsider: Learning to Live Without a Home

 I have lived simultaneously in the palms of grace and on the tongue of hell.

-Not on a couch, between apartments homeless.
-I was human waste on the toilet seat, bed-bug infested, norvo virus, piss-smelling, veteran's shelter homeless.
-The woman three bunks down from me scratched incesstantly, she was ravaged with scabies, small treacherous insects burrowed beneath her paper thin skin.
+While attending law school, I was homeless.
+Not on a couch or between apartments—homeless.
+I was human waste on the toilet seat, bed-bug infested, norovirus, piss-smelling, veteran's shelter homeless.
+The woman three bunks down from me scratched incessantly; she was ravaged with scabies, small treacherous insects burrowed beneath her paper-thin skin.
 Her nails left bloody trails along her arms and legs.

-To be poor, black and a woman with no home is an equation for fracturing invisibility.
+To be poor, black, and a woman with no home is an equation for fracturing invisibility.
 We are a minority/majority.
 We are the mice continuously roaring.

 The disparities between ethnicity in the U.S. population and the homeless population are striking.
 In 2007, the homeless population was 47% African-American, though African-American people made up only 12% of the U.S. adult population.
-The homeless population was only 35% white, though white people made up about 76% of the U.S. population (U.S. Census Bureau, 2003; U.S. Conference of Mayors, 2007)
+The homeless population was only 35% white, though white people made up about 76% of the U.S. population (U.S. Census Bureau, 2003; U.S. Conference of Mayors, 2007).

-My existence, the possibilities to my reality were too close to home for many and I unceremoniously became an aberration for the comfort of those who dared to look - black or white.
+My existence, the possibilities to my reality, were too close to home for many, and I unceremoniously became an aberration for the comfort of those who dared to look, black or white.
 Sometimes, I looked away—other times I didn't.
-I met the stare, the wonder - the questions, with my own softened gaze
+I met the stare, the wonder, the questions, with my own softened gaze

-The shelter was a microcosm of society, it had a rules.
-It was a living thing ANDit's heart centered on strict adherence to unflinching and unwavering rules; out by 7:30 am and back by 4:30 p.m.
+The shelter was a microcosm of society: it had a rules.
+It was a living thing and its heart centered on strict adherence to unflinching and unwavering rules: out by 7:30 am and back by 4:30 pm.
 I filled my days with the study of law.
 I was after all, a full-time law student.
 I lived beneath this rule and many others.

 Inside Out: Preserving Femininity as a Homeless Woman

 I never missed a lecture when I was homeless.
 I would sneak on the commuter rail to make it to class.
-My colleagues had no idea that I belonged nowhere - that I slept in a room with 20 other women in a building with 300 homeless veterans who were male.
+My colleagues had no idea that I belonged nowhere, that I slept in a room with 20 other women in a building with 300 homeless veterans who were male.
 In addition to being a minority as a woman in a homeless shelter, I was also only one of three black women in the shelter.

 We were flies in the sour buttermilk.

 However, we were not reflective of a national pandemic/reality disturbingly impacting African-American families at a greater rate.
-The Institute for Children, Poverty and Homelessness reports in a study, Intergenerational Disparities Experienced by Homeless Black Families, "The stark reality is that black Americans are greatly over-represented in U.S. homelessness and poverty statistics when compared to whites.
-In 2010, one out of every 141 black family members stayed in a homeless shelter, a rate seven times higher when compared with persons in white families (one in 990)

-Due to interrelated barriers to economic self-sufficiency and prosperity, such as institutionalized discrimination and multi-generational poverty," ICPH reported.
-"Black families have unequal access to decent housing, employment, and education.
+The Institute for Children, Poverty and Homelessness reports in a study titled "Intergenerational Disparities Experienced by Homeless Black Families" that:

+"The stark reality is that black Americans are greatly over-represented in U.S. homelessness and poverty statistics when compared to whites.
+In 2010, one out of every 141 black family members stayed in a homeless shelter, a rate seven times higher when compared with persons in white families (one in 990).
+Due to interrelated barriers to economic self-sufficiency and prosperity, such as institutionalized discrimination and multi-generational poverty . . .
+Black families have unequal access to decent housing, employment, and education.
 These social exclusions leave blacks more likely to have smaller financial reserves to fall back on in emergency situations; reside in poor, segregated, and unsafe neighborhoods that lack community resources; and experience homelessness at much higher rates . . .
 Understanding why blacks are over-represented in homelessness shelters requires an examination of the longstanding and interrelated social and structural issues facing the black community."

-Landing into homeless seemed to have been my inheritance - at least according to the statistics and academic studies.
+Landing into homeless seemed to have been my inheritance, at least according to the statistics and academic studies.

-The National Coalition for Homelessness reports homelessness and blackness have not always been so intimately interconnected, "Homelessness emerged as a national issue in the1870’s (Kusmer, 2002).
-At that time in American history, African-Americans made up less than 10% of the population and although there were no national figures documenting the demography of the homeless population, " NCH further reports," Some sources suggest that African-Americans represented a very small segment of the homeless population.
+The National Coalition for Homelessness reports homelessness and blackness have not always been so intimately interconnected:

+"Homelessness emerged as a national issue in the 1870’s (Kusmer, 2002).
+At that time in American history, African-Americans made up less than 10% of the population and although there were no national figures documenting the demography of the homeless population, some sources suggest that African-Americans represented a very small segment of the homeless population.
 As a matter of fact, in the 1950s and 1960s, the typical person experiencing homelessness was white, male, and in his 50s (Kusmer, 2002)."

 As a black woman in a veteran's shelter, I was small in a sea of hopelessness.
 I was assigned a case manager who regarded me as a chore, understanding the interrelated social and structural issues of my situation was too tedious to undertake.
 It was easier to compartmentalize me.

-My goals to become a lawyer seemed far fetched to my case manager.
+My goals to become a lawyer seemed farfetched to my case manager.
 I explained it was all I had left.
-I worked part-time at a doughnut shop and my daughter, was also struggling with homelessness (she had found temporary refuge with random friends) My case manager, neatly starched, with her hair fading blonde swept away from her face suffered an odd cognitive dissonance.
-I was a truth she refused to accept and therefore she advised me to conform to what she could accept.
-She ran her hands, trembling and pale against her stiff black dress and smirked, "You are on academic probation," she reminded me of why I had not received my student loan money.
+I worked part-time at a doughnut shop, and my daughter was also struggling with homelessness (she had found temporary refuge with random friends).
+My case manager, neatly starched, with her hair fading blonde swept away from her face, suffered an odd cognitive dissonance.
+I was a truth she refused to accept, and therefore she advised me to conform to what she could accept.
+She ran her hands, trembling and pale, against her stiff black dress and smirked, "You are on academic probation."
+She reminded me of why I had not received my student loan money.
 "There is no certainty you will get off."
-This neat and seemingly obsessively organized woman met me squarely in the eye.
-Daring me to hope—to defy her logic.
+This neat and seemingly obsessively organized woman met me squarely in the eye, daring me to hope—to defy her logic.

 Necessities and the Non-Negotiable Self

-My steps towards progress were carefully measured and I counted days on fingers and toes.
-This is how i kept my sanity in check.
-I prayed in the midst of women fighting over cell-phone chargers and whose turn was it to clean vomit from the floors.
-Who would sweet-talk the case manager for extra laundry tokens or sweet talk the cook into serving an alternative to meatloaf?
+My steps towards progress were carefully measured, and I counted days on fingers and toes.
+This is how I kept my sanity in check.
+I prayed in the midst of women fighting over cell phone chargers and whose turn was it to clean vomit from the floors.
+Who would sweet talk the case manager for extra laundry tokens or sweet talk the cook into serving an alternative to meatloaf?
 I was a vegetarian in a homeless shelter.
 This was a non-negotiable aspect of my identity.
 I would not choose identity over homelessness.
 I negotiated both on a slippery tightrope of give and take.
-Dignity was not on the menu and I did not serve it at the altar of my needs.
+Dignity was not on the menu, and I did not serve it at the altar of my needs.

 Homelessness erases the past and blurs the present.
 It is an odd paradigm of instability in which a person is collectively viewed through a singular lens.
-Through this lens consider the political filters of race, gender, sexuality and economics.
+Through this lens, one must consider the political filters of race, gender, sexuality, and economics.
 Navigating the archetypes assigned to black womanhood and struggling for stability is a treacherous balancing act.
-It rivals the acrobatic feats of a Cirque de Soleil performer or the perhaps, the masquerades parading as realities performed by the late magician, Houdini.
+It rivals the acrobatic feats of a Cirque du Soleil performer or perhaps the masquerades parading as realities performed by the late magician Harry Houdini.

 Society collectively pushes those without a home to the fringes of socialization.
-To secure a job one needs an address and bank account - to secure a bank account, one needs an address.
-Most shelters have a check in time before 6pm in order to secure a bed.
+To secure a job, one needs an address and bank account.
+To secure a bank account, one needs an address.
+Most shelters have a check-in time before 6 pm in order to secure a bed.
 All of these factors defy what it requires to become stable.
-I struggled within this system and managed to carve an existence
+I struggled within this system and managed to carve an existence.

-Homelessness has a complicated, yet decipherable politic and the sympathies accompanying are shifting in scope.
-According to a report by the National Alliance to End Homelessness, families with children now comprise 41% of the homeless population but 42% of the population is African American.
-The composition of the average homeless family is a single parent household headed by an African-American female (U.S. Conference of Mayors, 2004).
+Homelessness has a complicated, yet decipherable politic, and the sympathies accompanying are shifting in scope.
+According to a report by the National Alliance to End Homelessness, families with children now comprise 41% of the homeless population, but 42% of the population is African-American.
+The composition of the average homeless family is a single-parent household headed by an African-American female (U.S. Conference of Mayors, 2004).

 - People of color—particularly African-Americans—are a minority that is particularly over-represented.
-According the PBS Homeless Fact and Figures ’07, 41% are non-Hispanic whites (compared to 76% of the general population), 40% are African Americans (compared to 11% of the general population) 11% are Hispanic (compared to 9% of the general population) and 8% percent are Native American (compared to 1% of the general population).
+According the PBS Homeless Fact and Figures ’07, 41% are non-Hispanic whites (compared to 76% of the general population), 40% are African-Americans (compared to 11% of the general population), 11% are Hispanic (compared to 9% of the general population), and 8% percent are Native American (compared to 1% of the general population).

-- Like the total U.S. population, though, the ethnic makeup of homeless populations varies according to geographic location.
-For example, people experiencing homelessness in rural areas are more likely to be white, female, married, currently working, homeless for the first time, and homeless for a shorter period of time (Fisher, 2005); homelessness among Native Americans and migrant workers is also largely a rural phenomenon.
+- Like the total U.S. population though, the ethnic makeup of homeless populations varies according to geographic location.
+For example, people experiencing homelessness in rural areas are more likely to be white, female, married, currently working, homeless for the first time, and homeless for a shorter period of time (Fisher, 2005).
+Homelessness among Native Americans and migrant workers is also largely a rural phenomenon.

 - Many other urban communities cite similar or higher numbers.
 The Chicago Coalition for the Homeless reports that 77% of its total homeless population is African-American.

 - The disparities between ethnicities in the U.S. population and the homeless population are striking.
-In 2007, the homeless population was 47% African-American, though African-American people made up only 12% U.S. adult population.
+In 2007, the homeless population was 47% African-American, though African-American people made up only 12% of the U.S. adult population.
 The homeless population was only 35% white, though white people made up about 76% of the U.S. population (U.S. Census Bureau, 2003; U.S. Conference of Mayors, 2007).